dev1980/js-capstone-project-game/README.md

 [Live Demo Link](https://goofy-neumann-7345a8.netlify.com)

 ## Future Improvements
-- Add logic to display high score with players name.
+- Add logic to display a high score with the player's name.
 - Implement sass for styling.

 ## Authors